ErlingSigurdson/ErlingClock1/README.md

 I made this clock in 2022 and wrote a rookie sketch that worked somehow.
 Since I'd like to keep this device working, usable and maintainable, I wrote this updated firmware just to know what my clock is running.
-If you like it for some reason, feel free to use it as you please.
+If you like the code for some reason, feel free to use it as you please.

 ![1.png](extras/images/1.png)